Arpitpandey992/Image-Colorization-Using-GAN/README.md

 Here, i defined the following extra functions:
 * `ShowSamples()`\
-Used for showing and saving some samples while training the model. it takes a random batch from the input dataloades and passes it through the generator to get it's colorized predictions.
+Used for showing and saving some samples while training the model. it takes a random batch from the input dataloader and passes it through the generator to get it's colorized predictions.

 * `VisualizeLoss()`\
 Used to plot the loss values w.r.t iterations performed during the training phase.

 * `VisualizeAvgLoss()`\
 Used to plot average loss values using sliding window technique.
-This allows us to see how the average loss is changing.The average shows the trend very well.
-The accurate, sharp loss plot looks like as if it contains no information, especially discriminator loss.
+This allows us to see how the loss is changing.
+The average shows the trend very well.
+On the contrary, the accurate and sharp loss plot looks like as if it conveys no information, especially discriminator loss.
 So, i used a window size of 1000 for discriminator and 100 for generator to better capture loss trends.

 ### Step 6.
 Initializing The Model